Travel from Tbilisi to Tehran via Armenia. Explore the best of the Caucasus and Iran.

 Day 21: Abyaneh – Kashan – Tehran [B,L,D]

 Today, will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
 Appreciate the serenity of this quaint village with its splendid archaeology and meet the dwellers who speak, live and dress in the original Persian style.
 Province and the city of Kashan are among the most prominent producers of the stunning handicraft.
 The wool for the carpets is usually shorn by local men in spring or autumn and women are mostly in charge of the weaving.
-Next, hop on to Kashan and visit Tabatabaiha and Boroojerdiha houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
-Continue on to Tehran.
-Dinner and overnight in Tehran.
+Next, hop onto Kashan and visit Tabatabaiha and Boroujerdi houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
+Continue on to Tehran for dinner and overnight.

 Day 22: Departure from Tehran [B]

-After breakfast, transfer to the airport for you flight back home.
+After breakfast, you’ll transfer to the airport for you flight back home.